Anon-Planet/thgtoa/guide.md

 **Disclaimer: a study archived here: <https://web.archive.org/web/20181125133942/https://www.cs.drexel.edu/~sa499/papers/adversarial_stylometry.pdf> seems to indicate the translation technique is inefficient to prevent stylometry.
 This step might be useless.**

 After being done with spelling and grammar fixes.
-Use a website or software such as Google Translate (or for a more privacy-friendly version, <https://simplytranslate.org/>) to translate between several different languages before translating back to your original language.
+Use a website or software such as Google Translate (or for a more privacy-friendly version <https://simplytranslate.org/>) to translate between several different languages before translating back to your original language.
 These translations back and forth will alter your messages and make fingerprinting more difficult.

 ### Search and replace: